mrt-cn/mrt-cn/README.md

 - 👋 Hi, I’m @mrt-cn, I'm a Trailblazer,
 - 👀 I’m interested in HTML,CSS,JavaScript,Python,Apex
-- 🌱 I’m currently learning Salesforce
+- 🌱 I'm Salesforce Administrator&Developer 3+ years of experience
 - 💞️ I’m looking to collaborate on any new project where I can improve myself
 - 📫 How to reach me